Caden1/spring-practice/README.md

-This repository contains my practice and notes from sections 3 and 4 of the Udemy course "Master Spring Boot 3 & Spring Framework 6 with Java", created by Ranga Karanam, the founder of in28minutes.
+This repository contains my practice and notes from sections 3 and 4 of the Udemy course [Master Spring Boot 3 & Spring Framework 6 with Java](https://www.udemy.com/course/spring-boot-and-spring-framework-tutorial-for-beginners), created by Ranga Karanam, the founder of in28minutes.

-**Section 3: Using Spring Framework to Create and Manage Your Java Objects**
+# Section 3: Using Spring Framework to Create and Manage Your Java Objects

 Getting Spring Framework to Create and Manage Your Java Objects:
 * @Component annotation: